framely/community/docs/reference/providers/postgrest.md

 ## Function Console

 When you finish implementing the function, before you wire it to the chatbot, you can verify whether your implementation is as expected through **Function Console**.
+Currently, function console can only test **Provider Dependent** implementations.
 To use function console, following these steps:

 1. Deploy your postgres provider.
 In the middle of the second navigation bar, select **Version** tab, click **Deploy** in the upper-right corner of the Version area.
+Make sure that all changes including function implementations are merged into master and deployed successfully.

 ::: thumbnail
 ![deploy postgres provider](/images/provider/postgrest/sql-deploy.png)